ecobian120/Fruta-Pendulum-group-3/README.md

 -System will have a simulation with the control system and mathematical model by connecting Coppelia sim to MATLAB, simulink, or whatever programming landscape is used<br>

+# Introduction

+For this project we will be designing a mathematical model used to design a self balancing Furuta Pendulum.
+For this design Coppelia Sim, MATLAB and Simulink will be used for the software programs.